-This is information collected by national and local government and other public sector organisations, usually when they are delivering a service.
+Administrative data is information rountinely collected by national and local government and other public sector organisations, usually when they are delivering a service.
 It’s collected for administrative or operational reasons, but has the potential to be very valuable for social and economic research.